MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Requires.md

 #### -Assembly \<Assembly path> | \<.NET assembly specification>

-Specifies the path to a `.dll` file or a .NET assembly specification.
+Specifies the path to the assembly DLL file or a .NET assembly name.
 The **Assembly** parameter was introduced in PowerShell 5.0.
-For more information about .NET assemblies, see [Assemblies in .NET](/dotnet/standard/assembly).
+For more information about .NET assemblies, see [Assembly names](/dotnet/standard/assembly/names).

 For example: